-A family run business – originally form the Cotswolds and spending most of her life in London, Charlie visited the pub many years ago on her way to wild camp in the Outer Hebrides.
+A family run business – originally from the Cotswolds and spending most of her life in London, Charlie visited the pub many years ago on her way to wild camp in the Outer Hebrides.
 After falling in love with the wild nature of Skye and the Inn with a background in hospitality and events this lifelong dream finally came true.
-Charlie is a hands-on owner and works front of house.
+Charlie is a hands-on owner and works front of house and in the kitchen.
 Her belief and ethos that is shown not only the menu that is inspired by the nature of Skye and offers a taste of Skye, combined with hospitality, being authentic to yourself, a pub with a medley of traditional, modern, cosy and quirky, with log burners, candle lit and dotted with personal items of Charlie’s from her past travels, her folks and childhood, all of which often tell stories.

 Everyone is welcome, including children, and dog friendly.
 Charlie’s two children play a large part, Clémence her teenage daughter in the holidays with her friends, working front of house and her young son Jack who can be seen swimming in the Loch opposite or on skimming stones on the beach, often taking guests out too, often in the day and for an evening swim.